 The facilities that can be found on the Rec include:

-The River Arrow Nature Reserve comprises of three fields adjoining the River Arrow close to the centre of the historic market town of Alcester.
+The River Arrow Nature Reserve comprises of 7 acres across three fields adjoining the River Arrow close to the centre of the historic market town of Alcester.
 It forms a pleasant landscape containing a mosaic of habitats typical in lowland Britain, which are becoming increasingly rare.
 Among the fauna and flora present are kingfishers and the locally important small teasel.

 To find out more about the River Arrow Nature Reserve, including a map of the site, please visit the Warwickshire Wildlife Trust website.